-Caffeine is a stimulant and diuretic (causes an increase in passing of urine).
-It can raise blood pressure and heart rate, neither of which are healthy during pregnancy.
+Caffeine is a stimulant and diuretic.
+It can raise blood pressure and heart rate, neither healthy during pregnancy.
 The March of Dimes, an organization working to end birth defects, recommends pregnant women limit their caffeine intake to less than 200mg per day.

-Keep in mind that, although it may seem like a good idea, pregnancy is not the time to diet for weight loss.
-“While you only need an extra 300 calories per day to grow a baby, appropriate weight gain is beneficial for both of you,” said Beverly Alten, MD, an obstetrician with Kettering Health Network.
-“A nutritious diet, rich in vitamins and protein, along with approved exercise, will help you maintain a healthy weight.”
+Remember that, although it may seem like a good idea, pregnancy is not the time to diet for weight loss.
+“While you only need an extra 300 calories per day to grow a baby, appropriate weight gain is beneficial for both of you,” says Dr. Beverly Alten, an OB-GYN.
+“A nutritious diet, rich in vitamins and protein, and approved exercise, will help you maintain a healthy weight.”

 5. Exercise and sleep